practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Scheme dialects on the Java Virtual Machine (JVM)/README.md

 Now I can also run Peter Norvig's original _r4rstest.scm_ compliance test successfully; see its source from here: https://norvig.com/jscheme/

-However, I made one change to it and added expression _(exit)_ at the bottom to leave the JScheme REPL at the end of this test program.
+However, I made one change to it and added expression _(exit)_ at the bottom of this source code file to leave the JScheme REPL at the end of this test program.
 Run this test like this:

 ```
-$ java -jar ./JSchemePlus-1.4PF2/runtime.jar ./r4rstest.scm
+$ java -jar ./-1.4PF2/runtime.jar ./r4rstest.scm
 ```

 The tail of the console output of this program looks like this: